Polk County FL Property Appraiser, Owner & Search Tool

 Owner City

-Owner City shows the registered city of the property owner’s mailing address.
-This helps determine whether the property is owner-occupied or investor-owned.
+The registered city of the owner’s mailing address.
+Helps determine if the property is owner-occupied or investor-owned.

 Property City

-Property City identifies the municipality where the real estate is physically located.
-It affects zoning rules, local taxes, and community-based regulations.
+Identifies the municipality where the real estate is physically located.
+Affects zoning rules and local taxes.

 Land Value

-Land Value represents the county-assessed value of the land portion only, excluding structures.
-It is important for property tax calculation and real estate investment evaluation.
+County-assessed value of the land portion only.
+Crucial for property tax calculation and investment evaluation.

 Taxable Value

-Taxable Value shows the portion of assessed value subject to property taxation after exemptions.
-This figure directly impacts how much property tax is charged annually.
+Assessed value subject to taxation after exemptions.
+This figure directly impacts the final annual tax charged.

 Stated Area (Acres)